Smart Chemistry Enables Advanced Vehicle Technologies

 According to Olivier Postel, PhD, global market segment head, Adhesive Electronics Displays, Henkel, adhesive electronics display solutions in vehicles will continue to grow:

-Henkel is positioned to meet industry needs with liquid optically clear adhesives (LOCA) for enhanced LED/OLED displays that provide optical clarity and 99 percent light transmission, as well as sealants and liquid gaskets for display assembly.
+Henkel is positioned to meet industry needs with liquid optically clear adhesives (LOCA) for enhanced LED/OLED displays that provide optical clarity and 99 percent light transmission, as well as sealants and liquid gasket options for display assembly.

 To facilitate these changes, Barb Wehrle, business development interior adhesives, Henkel, discussed the growing use of adhesives in today’s vehicle cabins to manage lamination of interiors materials, improve performance, enhance vehicle comfort and create an attractive surface appearance.

 Inside out, the automotive industry is changing, and chemistry is making it possible.
 To learn more about Henkel technologies enabling future vehicle development visit www.henkelna.com/automotive